Aldingham: Aldingham civil parish

 The parish has a council of eight members and is divided into two wards.
 North Ward covers the villages of Aldingham, Baycliff, Scales and the hamlets of Sunbrick, Beanwell and Swinestead.
-South Ward includes the villages of Dendron, Gleaston, Leece, Newbiggin and Roosebeck, plus the hamlets of Goadsbarrow.
+South Ward includes the villages of Dendron, Gleaston, Leece, Newbiggin and Roosebeck, plus the hamlet of Goadsbarrow.
 The North Ward returns three members to the parish council and the South Ward returns five.